thycotic-ps/thycotic.secretserver/docs/commands/secrets/Find-TssSecret.md

 ```

 ### -DoubleLockId
-Include only secrets with a specific DoubleLock ID assigned
+Only include Secrets with this DoubleLock ID assigned in the search results.

 ```yaml
 Type: Int32